 But can you actually learn self-defense online without any prior training?

 My view is that you definitely can, provided that you train with a reputable instructor and that the training medium used allows interaction between the student and instructor when needed.
 Self-defense is actually 80% about being able to avoid conflict and 20% about being able to physically defend yourself during a violent altercation.
 This is where the dilemma starts for many martial arts and self-defense systems, especially those systems that only focus on technique.
 Many systems rely on complicated technique that requires a lot of repetition and instructor guidance to master.
 Systems that focus a lot on sparring, grappling and sport based competition really struggle to teach online as a training partner is often required to master the finer skills.
 Of course this is a generalization as it may be possible to teach some complicated techniques online, especially if students had prior practical experience.
-Systems that teach gross motor movement, less complicated techniques and how to use everyday items as improvised weapons tend to excell at online training.
+Systems that teach gross motor movement, less complicated techniques and how to use everyday items as improvised weapons tend to excel at online training.
 Think about it, what is complicated about learning how to palm strike, grab-twist-pull the groin or stick a pen into the eye of an attacker?

 Over the years I had the opportunity to train live in various styles of martial arts under various instructors.
 I also had the opportunity to train online in various reputable self-defense and martial arts systems.
 For the purpose of this discussion I want to use karate as an example.
-I practised karate since age 6 and graded to junior black belt at age 11.
+I trained in karate since age 6 and graded to junior black belt at age 11.
 I won many championships including the SA Championships in my age group.
 Later in my adult life I also trained in karate but later changed over to reality based self defense.
 Recently at age 49, nostalgia took hold of me and I got this urge to start training karate again.
 After looking at local clubs I realized that their training schedules clash with my own class times when I teach the COBRA Self-Defense System.

 I thus started looking at online training options and decided upon a specific online karate school.
 I researched the instructor and concluded that he was a legit 7th Dan who runs a brick and mortar school and who has won many championships in his country.
 From day one it felt to me like exactly the same experience as being in a live class.
 The instructor even sounds the same as my Sensei when I was a boy.
 The classes are tough and conducted in exactly the same way as live classes.
 The instructor teaches by means of a checkpoint system where each technique has a few critical checkpoints that you need to pay attention to.
 You have to film yourself and send videos for grading.
 He also hosts weekly live online classes via Facebook and Zoom.
 Here is the best part: he picked up a few fine details/mistakes that all my Sensei’s in all my years of live training missed!
 How is that even possible?
 I will tell you how it is possible: